traffordDataLab/leaflet.reachability/README.md

 ### Examples

-The following code examples demonstrate the types of customisation possible using the options and events in the tables above.
+The following code examples, in addition to the [demo page](https://rawgit.com/trafforddatalab/leaflet.reachability/master/leaflet.reachability_example.html), demonstrate the types of customisation possible using the options and events in the tables above.
 The plugin has been designed to follow the same coding style and methodology as shown in the [Leaflet tutorials](https://leafletjs.com/examples.html) and so should provide a familiar method of integrating and interacting with the plugin in your applications.

 **Example 1: Changing the HTML content of the expand button to an icon**